asrafulashiq/wsad/README.md

 # Weakly Supervised Temporal Action Localization Using Deep Metric Learning

-This repository contains Pytorch code for our paper **[Weakly Supervised Temporal Action Localization Using Deep Metric Learning](https://arxiv.org/pdf/2001.07793.pdf)** accepted to WACV 2020.
+This repository contains Pytorch code for our paper **[Weakly Supervised Temporal Action Localization Using Deep Metric Learning](https://arxiv.org/pdf/2001.07793.pdf)** which has been accepted to WACV 2020.